ADCS PrivEsc: Certificate Templates

 openssl asn1parse -in test.cer -inform der # search for the OCTET STRING offset after :X509v3 Subject Alternative Name

-openssl asn1parse -in test.cer -inform der -strparse <offset>
+openssl asn1parse -in test.cer -inform der -strparse <offset>sample output:

 0:d=0 hl=2 l= 31 cons: SEQUENCE